AloXado320/rom-manager-2-c/README.md

 ------------------------------------------------------------------

-## Dependencies
+## Installation

-bistring, capstone, pypng, PIL, pyhull, ESRGAN (only for ai upscaling for PC port *Currently Testing*)

-### Installation
+### Repository

-* pip install bitstring
-* pip install capstone
-* pip install pypng
-* pip install pillow
-* pip install pyhull (may require microsoft visual studio C++ build tools alongside it)

-<b> You must use <a href="https://github.com/jesusyoshi54/sm64ex-alo">this (SM64ex-alo)</a> repository for RM2C and set RM2C in the makefile to 1</b>
+You must use my <a href="https://github.com/jesusyoshi54/sm64ex-alo">sm64ex-alo</a> repository for RM2C and set RM2C in the makefile to 1</b>

-#### ESRGAN
-Currently testing, installation method coming after optimal fork and model are found.
+### Dependencies

+Install the following python3 dependencies using pip.

+`pip install bitstring capstone pypng pillow pyhull`

+### Originals folder

+Create a new folder called `originals` in root.

+Then on the `sm64ex-alo` repo, copy all the folders inside the `levels` folder and `sequences.json` inside `sound` over to the `originals` folder.

 ------------------------------------------------------------------

 ## Usage

-place rom in root, run RM2C.py with the following arguments:
+Place ROM in root , run RM2C.py with the following arguments:

 RM2C.py, rom="romname", editor=False, levels=[] , actors=[], Append=[(rom,areaoffset,editor),...]
 WaterOnly=0 ObjectOnly=0 MusicOnly=0 MusicExtend=0 Text=0 Misc=0 Textures=0 Inherit=0 Upscale=0 Title=0 Sound=0 Objects=0